A Few of my FAVORITE Things to do in Rothenburg Germany

 Christmas Museum

 Looking for a much less gruesome exhibit?
 Upstairs in one of the six Kathe Wohlfahrt stores (yes, there are six of them in town) is the Christmas Museum.
-Inside you will find the evolution of Christmas ornaments and decorations.
+Inside, you will find the evolution of Christmas ornaments and decorations.
 From Nuts to glass, paper to tin.
 I’m crazy about small museums, so I enjoyed it.
 (Tech Guy was more than happy to sit on the bench across the street.)
 After touring the Museum, you can shop to your heart’s content.
-Kathe Wohlfahrt stores have loads of ornaments, pyramids, tablecloths, and decorations.
-(They also carry Easter decorations).
+Kathe Wohlfahrt stores are a one-stop shop for Christmas ornaments, pyramids, tablecloths, and decorations.
+They also carry Easter decorations.

 Masterbuilder House-

 While walking down the Schmiedgasse, you will notice one building with 14 figures carved into its columns.
 This home, the Masterbuilder house, belonged to master stonemason Leonhard Weidmann, who clearly understood marketing.
-The intricate carved figures represent the seven vices and 7 virtues of men.
+The intricately carved figures represent the seven vices and seven virtues of men.

 Burggarten

-Had enough buildings and people for a while?
+Have you had enough buildings and people for a while?
 Head out the Castle Gate to the Burggarten.
-This long and narrow bit of land is surrounded by low wall, and offers fabulous views of the valley (it also offers benches and shade).
-I find that it’s a fantastic place to enjoy a snack, rest and drink.
+A low wall surrounds this long, narrow bit of land and offers fabulous views of the valley.
+It also offers benches and shade.
+It’s a fantastic place to enjoy a snack, rest, and drink.
 Stand at the wall and look back for a great view of the city.

 things to do in rothenburg germany